2026 Operating Model

 Can AI agents write product descriptions that convert?

-How do agents handle returns fraud?
+How do AI agents handle ecommerce returns and refunds?

-Do agents work for B2B ecommerce?
+Do agents work for B2B ecommerce, or only DTC?

 Keep reading